COLLEGE OF SCIENCE AND TECHNOLOGY

 88 iBT or 575 PBT.
 Any student admitted with a TOEFL score below 100 iBT or 600 PBT must pass an English skills course during the first semester of enrollment at Temple University.
 Those who took the PBT have the additional option of testing out of the English course by taking and passing the SPEAK test at Temple.

-Students who enter the Ph.D. program in Physics with a master's degree in Physics or a closely related field may be considered for advanced standing.
+Students who enter the Ph.D. program in Physics may be considered for advanced standing, based on relevant courses in Mathematics or Physics taken elsewhere.
 The Graduate Program Committee recommends the awarding of advanced standing on a case-by-case basis.
-The maximum number of advanced standing credits awarded is 33.
+The maximum number of advanced standing credits awarded is 18.

 General Program Requirements:

-Number of Didactic Credits Required Beyond the Baccalaureate: 45
+Number of Didactic Credits Required Beyond the Master's: Unspecified*

 PHYS 5101: Analytical Mechanics